-There are plenty of places to rent boards, or you can take a stand-up paddleboard lesson.
+There are plenty of places to rent boards, or you can do a SUP nature and turtle tour..

 If you’d like my personal recommendation, I recommend the Twilight GLOW night paddle, where you’ll see turtles make their way back up the Anahulu stream.

 Haleiwa is one of the last remaining “dark areas” on earth, and this is one of the things to do in Haleiwa that you’ll never forget.